PaperPrototype/Intro-Coding-and-Computers/1 - Binary/Lecture/english.md

 # File systems
 You migh have wondered how your computer can have files and folders if the only things the computers understand is bits (`0`s and `1`s).

-There is a program on your computer that manages presenting the information in your computer as yfiles and folders.
+There is a program on your computer that manages presenting the millions of bytes in your computer as files and folders.
 Not interestingly these programs are called a "file system".

+# Size
+There are different words we use to talk about memory sizes.
+Much liek the word "dollar" refers to 100 pennies.

+8 bits = 1 byte
+1024 bytes = 1 kilobyte
+1024 kilobytes = 1 megabyte
+1024 megabytes = 1 gigabyte
+1024 gigabytes = 1 terabyte
+1024 terabytes = 1 petabyte